What is Primary Cutaneous Anaplastic Large Cell Lymphoma?

 Complementary and alternative medicines are nonstandard therapies that may help patients cope with their cancer and its treatment, but that should not be used in place of standard treatment.
 No alternative therapy has ever been proven effective against lymphoma.
 However, complementary therapies such as meditation, yoga, acupuncture, exercise, diet and relaxation techniques have been shown to be effective in combating some treatment side effects.
 Before embarking on any complementary therapies, patients should discuss the matter with their healthcare team.
 Certain unproven treatments, including some herbal supplements, can interfere with standard lymphoma treatments or may cause serious side effects.

-How to Prepare for Follow-Up Appointments
+How to Prepare for Follow-up Treatments

 It is important for patients both during and after treatment to be proactive in their healthcare, including keeping a master file of medical records, asking questions, reporting new symptoms, exercising and eating a balanced diet.
 In addition, patients who smoke should strongly consider stopping.
 Follow-up visits for people with primary cutaneous anaplastic large cell lymphoma often depends on the stage of the disease and treatment and can range from as frequently as every few weeks when starting new therapies that require monitoring to as little as every six months.